Generic Name: carbetapentane and guaifenesin (kar BET a PEN tane, and gwye FEN e sin)

-Drinking alcohol can increase drowsiness caused by carbetapentane and guaifenesin.
+Drinking alcohol can increase drowsiness caused by Xpect-AT.

 Ask a doctor or pharmacist before using any other cold, cough, or allergy medicine.
 Cough suppressants and expectorants are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
 Check the label to see if a medicine contains a cough suppressant or expectorant.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.